-Diagnosis of Giardiasis is made by fecal examination.
+A vet uses result of a fecal examination to get a diagnosis of Giardiasis.
 Identifying the cysts of giardia gives a positive diagnosis.

-However, since an infected dog will not pass cysts in every bowel movement, absence of cysts in the fecal sample does not exclude Giardia.
-Giardia infection can be ruled out ONLY IF there are 3 negative fecal examinations (the samples should be collected at least two days apart.)
+However, since an infected dog will not pass cysts in every bowel movement, absence of cysts in the fecal sample doesn’t necessarily mean that the dog does not have giardia.

 Another diagnostic test is the use of serology tests, such as ELISA.

-Metronidazole (Flagyl), an antibiotic, is most commonly used but it can cause fetal malformations, so pregnant dogs should not be given this drug.
-Possible side effects include nausea, diarrhea, itching, dilated pupils and vomiting.
-It can also cause liver damage.
+Metronidazole (Flagyl), an antibiotic, is a common medication for giardia in dogs.
+But it can cause fetal malformations, so pregnant dogs should not be given this drug.

 Fenbendazole (Panacur), a dewormer, is safer than metronidazole but can cause nausea and vomiting.